Goyet-Christopher/GeoCoq/README.md

 # Forked from GeoCoq
-A formalization of geometry in Coq by Goyet Christopher
+A forked formalization of geometry in Coq by Goyet Christopher

-This library contains a formalization of geometry using the Coq proof assistant.
-It contains both proofs about the foundations of geometry and high-level proofs in the same style as in high-school.

-Trying to make a more usable version of Geocoq, with :
+Trying to make a more usable version of Geocoq in practice, with :
 - as little tactics as possible,
 - explicits and readable proofs,
 - smalls files / sort lemmas by similarity,